-Ensuring the pressure of your tyres is correct is absolutely essential before embarking on a long journey – especially in winter.
+Ensuring the pressure of your tyres is correct is absolutely essential before embarking on a long journey.
 Underinflated tyres, for instance, are a key contributor to tyre blowouts, while overinflated tyres have less contact with the road, which results in reduced traction and poor braking distances.

 In short, not only will a tyre pressure check prolong your tyres’ lifespan – it’ll keep you and your family safe on the road.

 How often to check tyre pressure